matplotlib/matplotlib/doc/users/fonts.rst

 a way that when these documents are visually scaled, the text does not appear pixelated.

-This can be achieved by virtually embedding the *whole* font file within the output document.
+This can be achieved by embedding the *whole* font file within the output document.
 However, this can lead to very large documents, as some fonts (for instance, CJK - Chinese/Japanese/Korean fonts) can contain a large number of glyphs, and thus their embedded size can be quite huge.